agentbharath/promptAutopsy/README.md

 Every rewrite produces two versions:

 **✅ Ready to Use** — all fields filled with best-guess values based on context.
 Paste directly into ChatGPT or Claude.
+Zero editing required.

 **🧩 Editable Template** — structured template with `[REQUIRED: field]`, `Default: value`, and `Other options:` for full control.